 The Studio holds a Photos Day before the Summer Strut.
-Parents arrange to purchase photos directly from the photographer, Creative Concepts Photography.
+Parents arrange to purchase photos directly from the photographer, Studio C Photography.
 The schedule for taking photos will be published far in advance of Photo Day.

 How can we get a DVD of our dancer during the Summer Strut?